draeloslab/AdaptiveLatents/README.md

 pip install -U "jax[cuda12]"
 # note: if using apple silicon, you may need to build jax from source

-# edit the adaptive_latents_config.yaml file if you need
+# create an adaptive_latents_config.yaml file if you wish
+# the default copy is found in adaptive_latents/adaptive_latents_config.yaml
+# just make sure your copy is in the current working directory when you import adaptive latents

 # test if everything is working
-python scripts/main.py
-pytest .
-coverage run -m pytest --longrun && coverage html # (optional)
+python scripts/main.py # this should produce a gif in the current working directory pytest . coverage run -m pytest --longrun && coverage html # (optional)
 ```